TetraPlex-org/central/Documentation/MRD.md

 ## II.
 Vision

-(something that we can share in an incubator pitch)
+(something that we can share in an incubator pitch) maybe paste your vision and I can edit

 ## III.
 Target Market

 It contains details like demographics and buying behaviors.
 The target market should also outline its size, potential growth, and relevant trends.
-(I think some of this is in the deck but we need detaile market research to justify building this and selling this project to potential investors)
+(I think some of this is in the deck but we need detailed market research to justify building this and selling this project to potential investors) can we find someone proficient in doing market research?

 ## IV.
 Personas